AWS CloudScanner SaaS Architecture

 - Account Service Role

-The CloudScanner Execution Role can also be deployed in the management account if the customer chooses to scan resources that exist inside the AWS management account.
+- CloudScanner Execution Role - optional, only if the customer chooses to scan resources in the management account

 Customer Orchestrator Account